 Remember, this job description represents just one approach to structuring a marketing assistant role.
 Companies often customize these positions based on their specific needs, team structure, and growth stage.

-A traditional marketing assistant is usually a full-time or part-time employee based in your office or local market.
-A marketing virtual assistant, on the other hand, is a remote team member who handles marketing support tasks from anywhere.
+A traditional marketing assistant is usually a full- or part-time employee based in your office or in your local market.
+A marketing virtual assistant, on the other hand, is a fractional or full-time remote team member who handles marketing support tasks from anywhere.

 Many companies are turning to marketing VAs because they offer: